cypherpunk-academy/2064/en/055_2064_Intimidate!.md

 Lilly looked surprised at Marlene's leg, "That's why?"

 Marlene: "That was in prison.
-They're really bad guys, not people, at least if they're soldiers.
+They're evil guys, not people, at least if they're soldiers.
 They may be people in their private lives.
 This is really schizophrenic.
-Absolutely ice-cold and brutal at work and soft and nice at home to partners and children.
+Absolutely ice-cold and brutal at work and soft and sweet at home to partners and children.
 This was also the case for many people in the companies at that time.

 But even that can be understood.